 When all is said and done, you and your surgeon will choose the type and size of implant that works best for your body and for the amount of enhancement you’re seeking.
 Your surgeon will also help you choose the placement that will work best for you.
 Here’s what to know about your breast augmentation options so that you can ask the right questions during your consultation.

-Another choice you’ll need to make before breast augmentation is what size you’d like the implants to be.
+A major choice you’ll need to make before breast augmentation is what size you’d like your implants to be.
 Choosing implant size can be one of the trickier aspects of undergoing breast augmentation.

-Your surgeon can also recommend a size to you based on the size of your frame and your description of your goals.
-Keep in mind that a surgeon might advise against going to too large with your implants.
-Choosing implants that are too big can mean you end up with breasts that don’t work with the rest of your proportions or that you end up with breasts that are too heavy to be comfortable.
+Your surgeon can also recommend a size to you based on your frame and aesthetic goals.
+Keep in mind that a surgeon might advise against going too large with your implants.
+Choosing implants that are too big can mean you end up with breasts that don’t work with the rest of your proportions or that you end up with implants that are too heavy to be comfortable.

 The final thing to consider when weighing your breast augmentation options is the placement of the implant.
-Often, choosing implant placement is up to the surgeon, but he should be willing to explain the difference to you and why one option is preferable to the other.
+Often, choosing implant placement is mostly up to the surgeon, but they should be willing to explain the difference to you and why one option is preferable to the other.

 Generally, a surgeon will either place an implant above or beneath the chest muscle.
-Often, submuscular placement is recommended for patients with a limited amount of breast tissue, as the muscle helps to conceal the implant better.
-The result is a more natural-looking augmentation.
+Often, sub-muscular placement is recommended for patients with a limited amount of breast tissue, as the muscle helps to conceal the implant better.
+The result is more natural-looking augmentation.